The challenge of these times is to remember what change is.

 The Soul of Change

-Most people navigate change without knowing what change really is.
+Most people navigate change without knowing change is asking of them.

 "Regenerative Change is not just about restoring systems.
 It’s also about restoring our capacity to move through change."